xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ### PAM4 Encoding Support

-QSFP-DD supports PAM4 encoding which is used by 50G serdes, while maintaining the use of NRZ encoding for 10G/25G serdes.
+QSFP-DD supports PAM4 encoding for 50G serdes, while maintaining the use of NRZ encoding for 10G/25G serdes.

+PAM4 allows 2 bits per baud, so will double the serdes speed from 25G to 50G, while maintaining the same 25 GBaud rate.

 ### RS-FEC RS(544,514) Support

 QSFP-DD supports RS-FEC (Clause 91) RS(544,514) for 50G serdes, while maintaining the use of RS(528,514) for 25G serdes.

+RS(528,514) is sometimes called the KR4 FEC, and RS(544,514) KP4 FEC.

+RS(544,154) will provide a stronger FEC for use with higher speed serdes.

 ### High Power Support